Triangulated categories of relative 1-motives: Triangulated categories of a-motives

 \begin{lemma} With the notation of the proposition, let $Y$ be an $X$-scheme of finite presentation.
 Then there exists an $i\in I$ and an $X_i$-scheme $Y_i$ of finite presentation such that $Y\simeq Y_i\times_{X_i}X$.
-Moreover, if $Y/X$ is smooth (resp. of relative dimension $\leq n$, smooth of relative dimension $\leq n$), then $Y_i$ can be chosen smooth (resp. of relative dimension $\leq n$, smooth of relative dimension $\leq n$). \end{lemma} \begin{proof} The first part is well known (see \cite[\S 8]{EGAIV_3} ).
-For the second part, the arguments of the proof of \cite[Lemme 1.A.2]{Ayoub_rigide} cover the case of smooth and smooth of relative dimension $\leq n$.
-The case of morphisms of relative dimension $\leq n$ (without smoothness assumption) is treated in \cite[http://stacks.math.columbia.edu/tag/0123]{stacks-project}. \end{proof} \end{proof}
+Moreover, if $Y/X$ is smooth (resp. proper, of relative dimension $\leq n$, smooth of relative dimension $\leq n$), then $Y_i$ can be chosen smooth (resp. proper, of relative dimension $\leq n$, smooth of relative dimension $\leq n$). \end{lemma} \begin{proof} The first part is \cite[Th\'eor\`eme 8.8.2.(ii)]{EGAIV_3}.
+For the second part, the case of $Y/X$ proper is \cite[Th\'eor\`eme 8.10.5.(xii)]{EGAIV_3} and \cite[Lemme 1.A.2]{Ayoub_rigide} and its proof cover the case of smooth and smooth of relative dimension $\leq n$.
+The case of morphisms of relative dimension $\leq n$ (without smoothness assumption) is \cite[Tag 05M5]{stacks-project}. \end{proof} \end{proof} We deduce a useful punctual characterisation of compact $n$-motives: